JLeFevre559/CS350-Clipboard/Documents/Milestone-3/Instructor_3.md

-# Clipboard - Milestone 3 - Project Charter
+# Clipboard - Milestone 3 - Implementation and Coding

-Clipboard is a application for scheduling tasks for individuals on a project

-Milestone 3 is the check point for the functional prototype, testing the techinal feasiablity of our project in a way that is easy to measure.
-If required we can reframe our scope for this project.
+In this milestone, the team will work together to write the code for the app.
+We will develop a functional prototype of the web-based software app.
+We will use an agile development approach and build the minimum viable product (MVP) that includes the core features and functionality.
+The outcome of this milestone will be a fully functional app with all the core features and functionality implemented.

 **Team Github Repo**:  [ClipBoard Repo](../..)